Purity in chromatically localized algebraic $K$-theory: Consequences and examples

 This should be compared to the result obtained in \cite{BCM} that if $A$ is a commutative, $p$-adically complete ring, then

 Note by contrast that no commutativity or completeness at $(p,v_1,\dots,v_{n-1})$ is required in \Cref{compKTC}.

 Next, we record a result describing the behavior of group-complete $K$-theory versus Waldhausen $K$-theory; this is essentially a restatement of the above in categorical terms, and informally states that for $T(i)$-local phenomena with $i \geq 2$, it suffices simply to group-complete (rather than split all cofibre sequences) in the definition of $K$-theory.
 Given an additive $\infty$-category $\mathcal{A}$, we let $K^{\mathrm{add}}(\mathcal{A})$ denote the group-completion $K$-theory of $\mathcal{A}$, which we regard as a connective spectrum.
+For another proof of this result, cf.~\Cref{remark:tstructure}.

 \begin{cor} Let $\mathcal{C}$ be a stable $\infty$-category, and let $\mathcal{A} \subset \mathcal{C}$ be an additive subcategory.
 Suppose $\mathcal{A}$ generates $\mathcal{C}$ as a thick subcategory.
 Then the natural map $K^{\mathrm{add}}(\mathcal{A}) \to K(\mathcal{C})$ induces an equivalence on $T(i)$-localization, for $i \geq 2$. \end{cor} \begin{proof} By passage to filtered colimits, we can assume that $\mathcal{A}$ is generated under coproducts by a single object $X$ (and hence $\mathcal{C}$ is generated as a thick subcategory by $X$).
 In particular, we have an equivalence $\tau_{\geq 1}K^{\mathrm{add}}(\mathcal{A}) \simeq \tau_{\geq 1} K( \tau_{\geq 0} \mathrm{End}_{\mathcal{C}}(X))$, while $K(\mathcal{C}) = K( \mathrm{End}_{\mathcal{C}}(X))$.
 The result then follows from \Cref{compKTC}. \end{proof}